What is school readiness and how exactly do you know if a child is ready for school or not?

 Is School Readiness Important?

-If your child is to reach his or her full potential and benefit from formal education, being ready is extremely important.
+For children to reach their full potential and benefit from formal education, being ready is extremely important.

-When children are pushed into a grade they are not ready for, they not only don’t benefit but often also regress.
+When children are pushed into a grade they are not ready for, not only does it not benefit them, but they can also regress.

-They may struggle to keep up academically, which may negatively affect their self-worth and emotional development.
+They may struggle to keep up academically or emotionally, which may negatively affect their self-worth and emotional development.

 They might even struggle to socialize if they are not yet mature enough for the group, which has negative effects on their social development.